-Course coordinator information: Prof. Ralucca Gera, email username: rgera, phone (831) 224-2226.
+Course coordinator information: Prof. Ralucca Gera, email username: rgera, phone (831) 656-2230.

 Course description: MA2025 is a first course in discrete mathematics for students of mathematics and computer science.
-Topics include propositional and predicate logic up to the deduction theorem, methods of mathematical proof, naive set theory, properties of functions and relations, mathematical induction, an introduction to divisibility and congruences, an introduction to enumerative combinatorics, and an introduction to graphs and trees.
+Topics include propositional and predicate logic up to the deduction theorem, methods of mathematical proof, naive set theory, properties of functions, sequences and sums, mathematical induction, an introduction to divisibility and congruences, and an introduction to enumerative combinatorics.

 Course structure and format: The course meets 5 hours/week, as a combination of lecturing and discussions, with regular quizzes transitioning between the learned topics.
 Text: Discrete Mathematics and Its Applications, 7th Edition, K.H.
-Rosen, McGraw-Hill 2012.
+Rosen, WCB/McGraw-Hill 2012.